ErqianChen/5505-Group-Project/readme.md

 # CITS5505-Group10-Project
 # Fitness Tracker Web App

-A full-stack fitness tracking web application built with Flask, supporting user authentication, workout logging, social features, and data visualization.
+A full-stack fitness tracking web application built with Flask, designed to help users stay motivated and empowers users to log, track, and visualize their workout activities.

+It allows users to:
+- **Watch categorized workout videos (cardio & strength)
+- **Log workout details such as sport category, duration, and intensity
+- **View personal progress through dynamic visualizations
+- **Engage with other users in the platform through social functions

 ---